Stephen Robb – Music Director

 In 2003, Bo toured as member of Vancouver Piano Trio performing concerts and teaching master classes in Japan.
 In May 2005, he performed in the Shanghai premiere of Messiaen’s “Quartet for the End of Time” with clarinetist Gene Ramsbottom.
 A founding member of the Vancouver Trio, Bo has performed regularly in universities and chamber music Series in B.C. since 2006.
 In 2010, Bo was the featured soloist with the Vancouver Philharmonic, performing Dvorak’s cello concerto.
 In 2012, Bo joined the Borealis String Quartet as cellist, touring the USA, Canada, Germany, and Italy.

 Bo’s teaching experience include being a sectional coach for the Dallas Youth Orchestra, and teaching cello in the Dallas Private School District.
-Currently, he teaches at the Richmond Music School, the Delta Community School of Music, the Guildford School of Music, and the VSO School of Music.
+Currently, he teaches at the Delta Community School of Music, the Guildford School of Music, and the VSO School of Music.
 Mr. Peng served as the cello teaching assistant for Mr. Eric Wilson (Cello Professor) at UBC, where he is towards his doctoral degree in cello performance.
 He has taught master classes in Shanghai, China, Taichung, Taiwan as well as at UBC for the Young Artists’ Experience weeks.
 He recently joined the faculty of cello and chamber music at Kwantlen Polytechnical University in Langley and was appointed the Junior Orchestra Director at the VSO School of Music.

 Karen Nakajima studied music at the University of British Columbia, Universität Wien and Universität für Musik und Darstellende Kunst Wien in Vienna, Austria.
 Her degrees focus on music theory but she is also an active pianist, trumpeter, and music educator.